craigdietrich/scalar-auto-navigate/README.md

 # Scalar, Omeka, Omeka-S, and Google Slides Auto-navigate
 Have the browser auto-navigate through Scalar books.
 Also works with Omeka.

+If you're using this file in conjuction with CommonPlace, follow the instructions below.
+When encountering a project URL, CommonPlace will look for the plugin in each platform's respective folder.

 ## Scalar
 Place **index.html** into a new folder at: